sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/activity-3.md

 ## Submission Instructions

 - Submit a link to your deployed website
+- **IMPORTANT**: in your zipped folder (but not in your repo) submit images of:
+  - your Directus setup running locally
+  - Your collections settings screen
+  - The post Data schema
-- Also submit a read only link to your supabase endpoint
+- Also submit a read only link to your supabase endpoint and the api key (this should be in the text submission so that I can test the endpoint in postman)